 My Rosacea Face the Reason why I am Always Red

-I have been asked by people why my face is red?
-Others made comments about the weather and how rosy my cheeks were, which made me feel embarrassed making things worse.
-Sometimes I would feel hurt and offended.
-This is rosacea, my face.
+Many times, I have been approached by people who inquired why my face is red?
+Others made comments about the weather and how rosy my cheeks were, which caused me embarrassment and worsened matters.
+Sometimes the comments would hurt and offend me.
+This is my rosacea face.

 This blog contains affiliate links (ADS) meaning I earn a commission on qualifying purchases.
 Thanks you so much!